Sage-BR/L2jNetwork_aCis/PatchFiles/readme.txt

 Thanks for using my project..

 Please do not change the name of system..
-If you want to use customs effects in npcs, you must keep it with < system > name.
+If you want to use customs effects in npcs, you must keep as < system >.

-Thank you!!!
+Thanks you!!!